softwaresalt/.salt/AzureDevOps/sprint-closeout.md

-# Azure DevOps Guidance: Sprint Close-out"
+# Azure DevOps Guidance: Sprint Close-out

 At the end of each sprint are some basic tasks that each of us need to do to close out a sprint.
 By end of day on the last day of the sprint, each team member should have closed out all work assigned to themselves in the sprint taskboard.